tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 </code>
 </details>

-4.d Still in the main method, instantiate the Menu class with the actions reference as an argument to the constructor.
+4.d Still in the main method, instantiate (create an object of) the Menu class with the <code>actions</code> ArrayList as an argument to the constructor.
+(You

-4.e Create a method in the Menu class, <code>showMenu</code> that prints the sentence "Type a number to choose" and then prints each element in the <code>options</code> attribute.
+4.e Create a method in the Menu class, <code>showMenu</code> that prints the sentence "Type a number to choose" and then prints each element in the <code>options</code> ArrayList.
+The method should print
+"Type a number to choose:
+1) Start game
+2) Resume game
+3) Pause game
+4) End game"

  <details>
   <summary>Hint</summary>
   <p>use a <code>for-each</code>loop for printing the options
   </p>
 </details>

-4.f Still in the <code>showMenu</code> method, create a new Scanner object.
-Declare a variable <code>String choice</code> and assign it the user's input.
+4.f Still in the <code>showMenu</code> method, create a new Scanner object that reads from the terminal/command prompt by using System.in.
+Declare a String variable <code>choice</code> and assign it the user's input.

 <details>
   <summary>Hint</summary>